infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN (Common Setup)

+*Disclaimer: I am not a security professional.
+Nothing in this guide should be taken as expert security advice, a formal audit, or a guarantee that this setup is secure.
+Validate it against your own threat model before relying on it.*

 Running Infumap on a typical VPS means trusting the hosting provider.
 A sufficiently privileged operator may be able to access your VM’s disk and, in many cases, its memory.
 If you do not want to place that level of trust in a VPS provider, you can host Infumap on hardware you physically control, such as a Raspberry Pi 5 on your home network.
 The main challenge